 Separately, Chainalysis, founded in 2014, provides blockchain transaction monitoring solutions geared toward real-time transaction screening to identify fraudulent transactions, and helps detect and investigate cryptocurrency money laundering and compliance violations.

 Despite all the buzz it’s received, blockchain technology is still in its infancy, and robust security processes and policies are desperately needed to address the vulnerabilities we’ve identified.
+Find out more about the top trends in cybersecurity on our blog.

 At Plug and Play's Cybersecurity accelerator we are in touch with corporations and startups that are changing the world as we know it.
 Join our platform today.